ArduPilot/ardupilot_wiki/common/source/docs/common-uavcan-adapter-node.rst

 .. note:: Be sure to enable the autopilot's CAN port and set it up for DroneCAN protocol.
 See : :ref:`common-uavcan-setup-advanced`

 DroneCAN Adapters can support various devices and configurations.
 Often, its configuration parameters will need to be altered.
-To achieve this, either use :ref:`DroneCAN GUI<common-uavcan-gui>` or :ref:`MissionPlanner SLCAN.<common-mp-slcan>` to change the device's parameters.
+To achieve this, either use :ref:`DroneCAN GUI<common-uavcan-gui>` or :ref:`MissionPlanner SLCAN <planner:dronecan-uavcan-slcan>` to change the device's parameters.

 For example, when using the MatekL431-Airspeed, you may need to change the ARSPD_TYPE parameter in the device to match the actual I2C airspeed sensor you are using.